 I have never plastered a pool in my life.
 In fact, until this week, I had never even seen pool plaster being applied.
 To be honest, I did not even know the difference between plaster, cement, gunite, concrete, shotcrete, or any other type of -crete.
 Because of this utter lack of knowledge and experience, I thoroughly enjoyed my time at this year's National Plasterers Council (NPC) annual conference in New Orleans.

 When you think of concrete or plaster, you may not think there's much science to it.
 For me, I visualized mixing concrete in a wheelbarrow for a basketball hoop, then signing our names in it before it dried.
 Not exactly complicated chemistry.
 Well, think again.
-These people are the real deal, and they know their trade inside and out; chemistry being an integral part of the pool plaster business.
+Pool plaster is more of a science than anything else, and these applicators know their stuff.

 Unlike most types of cement or concrete, pool plaster is not structural or structurally reinforced.
 It does not obey the same norms as typical concrete application.
 So rather than just letting it 'dry' to cure, part of the curing process for new plaster actually occurs underwater.
 Why?
 Because the calcium oxide (CaO) in the plaster needs to hydrate in order for the cement to harden.
 The hydrated calcium oxide bleeds off calcium hydroxide (Ca(OH)2).
 This calcium hydroxide within the surface, but too often it is sucked out by low-LSI water, and carbonates as plaster dust outside the surface.

 An acid wash involves garden watering pails, a hose with a sprayer nozzle, dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
 Essentially, they hose down the new plaster to get it wet.
-They mix in dish soap into the acid so that it holds to the plaster a while longer (and doesn't streak down the pool wall too fast), and evenly pour acid down the sides of the pool.
-This acid wash reacts quickly with plaster to remove the 'film' and expose the beautiful plaster and aggregate beneath.
+They mix dish soap into the acid so that it holds to the plaster a while longer (and doesn't streak down the pool wall too fast), and evenly pour diluted acid down the sides of the pool.
+This acid wash reacts quickly with plaster to remove the 'film' or 'cream' and expose the beautiful plaster and aggregate beneath.
+But many acid washes can go wrong, so best practices need to be followed.

 Rinse and fill